Prestonwood Baptist Church

-Prestonwood Baptist Church is a Baptist multi-site megachurch, based in Plano, Texas.
-It is affiliated with the Southern Baptist Convention.
+Prestonwood Baptist Church is a Baptist multi-site megachurch based in Plano, Texas.
+It is affiliated with the Southern Baptist Convention and the Southern Baptists of Texas Convention.
 It is one of the largest churches in America, with a membership of over 45,000 and a weekly attendance of around 17,000.

-The Plano campus covers an area of 140 acre, and includes a 7,000-seat worship center, a school offering Pre-Kindergarten through Grade 12 (including a football stadium, a baseball field, and a fieldhouse for basketball and volleyball), a fitness center with outdoor sports fields, a café, a library, and a bookstore.
+The Plano campus covers an area of 140 acre, and includes a 7,000-seat worship center, a school offering pre-kindergarten through grade 12 (including a football stadium, a baseball field, and a fieldhouse for basketball and volleyball), a fitness center with outdoor sports fields, a café, a library, and a bookstore.

 In 2006, the church expanded to include a second campus of nearly 128 acre in Prosper.
-The North Campus also has a school (K-10 as of fall 2020 with plans to expand one grade each year, so that the Class of 2023 will be North's first graduating class).
+The north campus also has a primary–secondary school.

 History

 Prestonwood was founded on February 6, 1977, in North Dallas, as a mission church of Northway Baptist Church.
 Under founding pastor Bill Weber, the new church grew considerably, and in 1979 moved into a permanent facility near the corner of Arapaho and Hillcrest Roads in Dallas.

-By 1988, Prestonwood had grown to 11,000 members; that same year, Pastor Weber confessed to an extramarital affair and stepped down from the pulpit.
-Behind the scenes, however, Weber actively sought to regain his position as pastor; when he was unable to do so he convinced several of the church's wealthier members—including cosmetics magnate Mary Kay Ash—to support a new church he was starting.

-In 1989, Dr. Jack Graham replaced Weber as senior pastor of Prestonwood, by this time considered a "megachurch" because of its rapid expansion into one of the fastest-growing churches in the United States.
+By 1988, Prestonwood had grown to 11,000 members.
+In October of that year, Dr. Weber resigned and was replaced in mid-1989 by Dr. Jack Graham as senior pastor of Prestonwood.
+By this time, Prestonwood was considered a "megachurch" because of its rapid expansion into one of the fastest-growing churches in the United States.

 By the mid-1990s, it became apparent that the church had outgrown its north Dallas home; the facility was landlocked with no ability to expand.
 In 1994, the church's leadership began plans for a 7,000-seat worship center in Plano.
 Services were first held on May 2, 1999.
 The church continued to expand its facilities throughout the next decade.
 Soon after the opening of the new worship center, the first phase of the new Prestonwood Sports and Fitness Center was completed.
 In August 2003, the church completed the second phase of the building, which featured a new chapel, a 100-foot-tall (30m) "Faith Tower" topped by a cross, a student ministry area, restaurant and commons, additional space for Bible fellowship and administrative offices.
 Two years later, the Prestonwood Christian Academy Upper School opened on the west side of the church campus.

+In November 2018, CBS News listed Prestonwood Baptist Church as the 26th largest megachurch in the United States with about 15,815 weekly visitors.
+In 2018, Ivanka Trump donated $50,000 to the church, according to Graham.

 The church reached the 46,000-member mark in 2019, with regular attendance at worship services averaging around 17,000.